 Orthophotos of Bas (left) and Haut Glacier d’Arolla in 1988 and 2023.
 Source: swisstopo.

 No debate surrounds the future of Haut Glacier d’Arolla.
-Although the glacier isn’t monitored, orthoimages that have been taken since 1967 show a continual recession (Gabbud et al., 2016).
+Although the glacier isn’t monitored, orthoimages that have been taken since 1967 show a continuous recession (Gabbud et al., 2016).
 But the retreat started long before that, judging by the maximum extent in 1817 and the decoupling around 1930.
 At present, all but the entire surface of the glacier is below the equilibrium line, meaning that no snow survives the summer.
 It will take a few decades, but eventually the up to 130 m thick glacier will disappear.

 Much less attention has been paid to Bas Glacier d’Arolla.
 While science usually skips this one, it is the most photographed of the Arolla Glaciers.
 Even after Haut Glacier d’Arolla decoupled, the snout remained an impressive body of ice that was not to miss from Arolla village.
 It even advanced 140 m between 1971 and 1987.
 And everybody climbing to the popular Cabane de Bertol mountain hut does so in the vicinity of the impressive icefall.
 Or did so.